-Ms. Nutarak (interpretation): Thank you, Mr. Speaker. (interpretation ends) Mr. Speaker, a number of my constituents have complained that the Tammaativvik Boarding Home drivers refuse to take them to their appointments or to deliver meals who stay in hotels when the boarding home is full.
+Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
+If we go to Tammaativvik, I will make you laugh.
+I'm just kidding.

+(interpretation ends) Mr. Speaker, a number of my constituents have complained that the Tammaativvik Boarding Home drivers refuse to take them to their appointments or to deliver meals to those who stay in hotels when the boarding home is full.